jakubfi/ictester/doc/protocol.md

 This command causes the tester to configure its pin connections and apply power to the DUT.
 Requires the DUT to be set up first.
 Note that if DUT connect is not sent explicitely, first `CMD_TEST_RUN` command will connect the DUT.

-DUT connection is established in 3 steps:
+DUT connection is done in 3 steps:

 * connect GND pin(-s),
-* connect VCC, pull-up and C pins,
+* connect VCC, pull-ups and C pins,
 * configure MCU pins according to DUT pin functions.

 ### Command format